akt00/algorithms/README.md

-# Algorithms
+# Description
-full scratch implementation of basic algorithms and data structures in C++
+  Full scratch implementations of basic algorithms and data structures in C++.

+# Version
+  Requires the version of C++20 or later.

+# Implemeted algorithms